Poisson geometrical aspects of the Tomita-Takesaki modular theory: Introduction

 (cf. Propositions \ref{23August2019} and \ref{isomorphisms}).
 Here the coadjoint action groupoid $\U(\M)\ast \M_*^+ \tto \M_*^+$ is a Banach-Lie groupoid in a natural way, the total space $\M_*$ of the predual groupoid carries a natural Lie-Poisson bracket, while the total space of the standard groupoid $\H\tto \M_*^+$ is the Hilbert space $\H$ of the essentially unique standard representation and has a natural symplectic structure.
 (See Section~\ref{Sect6}.)

-Our point in this paper is that the geometrical aspects of the above three groupoids actually complement each other and it is the interaction of these aspects which provides Poisson geometrical information on the von Neumann algebra $\M$.
+The point we want to make in this paper is that the geometrical aspects of the above three groupoids actually complement each other and it is the interaction of these aspects which provides Poisson geometrical information on the von Neumann algebra $\M$.
 These three groupoids taken together actually share suitable versions of the key features of any symplectic groupoid $G\tto P$ from the finite-dimensional Poisson geometry \cite{We87}: the base $P$ has a Poisson structure for which the source/target maps are Poisson/anti-Poisson maps, the graph of the groupoid multiplication is a Lagrangian submanifold of $G\times G\times\overline{G}$, the base $P$ is a Lagrangian submanifold of the symplectic manifold $G$, and so on.
-It looks like a worthwhile and at the same time quite exciting endeavor in the future to find the explanation of the occurrence of these deep genuine Poisson geometric aspects in the theory of von Neumann algebras.
-As already mentioned above, we find versions of these features that are adapted to presymplectic Banach-Lie groupoids.
+It looks like a worthwhile endeavor in the future to find the explanation of the occurrence of these deep genuine Poisson geometric aspects in the theory of von Neumann algebras.
+As already mentioned above, we find versions of these features that are adapted to multiplicative presymplectic forms on infinite-dimensional Lie groupoids.

-It is noteworthy that infinite-dimensional geometric structures associated to operator algebras have been studied extensively, from a variety of perspectives including but not limited to Toeplitz operators \cite{ACL18}, Riemannian and Finsler geometry \cite{ALR10}, symmetric spaces \cite{Up85,Ne02}, representations of Banach-Lie groups \cite{NO98}, Banach-Poisson manifolds and particularly Banach Lie-Poisson spaces \cite{OR03,OJS2,OS}, Banach-Lie algebroids \cite{OJS1}, geometry of generalized inverses \cite{ACM05, BGJP19} etc. From the point of view of these earlier studies, what we are doing here is to explore some of the Poisson geometric structures that are encoded in the standard form of von Neumann algebras.
+It is noteworthy that infinite-dimensional geometric structures associated to operator algebras have been studied extensively, from a variety of perspectives including but not limited to Toeplitz operators \cite{ACL18}, Riemannian and Finsler geometry \cite{ALR10}, symmetric spaces \cite{Up85,Ne02}, representations of Banach-Lie groups \cite{NO98}, Banach-Poisson manifolds and particularly Banach Lie-Poisson spaces \cite{OR03,OJS2,OS}, Banach-Lie algebroids \cite{OJS1}, geometry of polar decomposition and generalized inverses \cite{ACM05, BGJP19, CM25} etc. From the point of view of these earlier studies, what we are doing here is to explore some of the Poisson geometric structures that are encoded in the standard form of von Neumann algebras.

+Before presenting the contents of the present paper, we recall that several striking similarities between finite-dimensional Poisson geometry and the theory of von Neumann algebras were pointed out by A.~Weinstein in his seminal paper~\cite{We97} and also for instance in the book \cite{CW}, motivated by an attempt to understand the classical limit of quantum theory, viewing Poisson manifolds as semiclassical limits of operator algebras in some sense.
+Such a collection of similarities serves at any rate as a very useful guide for study of each one of these two theories.
+As emphasized in the aforementioned paper, the investigation of the modular vector fields of Poisson manifolds may help one gain a geometric perspective on the modular operators of von Neumann algebras.